 It was a sad day when Malletti, Soho’s number-one purveyor of pizza by the slice, shut its doors for the last time.
 But this tiny space has not lost its connection with gooey, molten dairy products.
 It’s now the home of Melt Room, which concentrates its attention on toasted cheese sandwiches.
-There are nine on the list, and the one we liked best was the simplest ‘classic’ version made with three different cheeses: good-quality cheese gave a good tangy taste.
+There are nine on the list, and the one we liked best was the simple ‘classic’ version made with three different good-quality cheeses giving a great tangy taste.

-Don’t go looking for Morty, or Bob for that matter: they’re pushing up daisies.
-This stall is run by their grandchildren, Charlie and Jesse (one grandad each), who established it in their honour.
-Go for the Straight-Up (a three-cheese blend sprinkled with mixed onions and grilled in artisan sourdough) or add meaty upgrades such as crispy bacon (with tomato and avocado salsa, £6.50) or eight-hour pulled pork (with an own-made barbecue sauce, £6.50).
+Don’t go looking for Morty (or Bob for that matter): they’re pushing up daisies.
+This caff is run by their grandchildren, Charlie and Jesse (one grandad each), who established it (first as a street food stall) in their honour.
+Go for the Straight-Up (a three-cheese blend sprinkled with mixed onions and grilled in artisan sourdough) or try the meaty upgrades such as crispy bacon (with tomato and avocado salsa, £7) or smoked ham hock and mustard (£6.50).